newatoms/beta/projects/pub-time/post.md

 <img src="http://netdna.walyou.netdna-cdn.com/wp-content/uploads//2012/04/beer-robot-friend.jpg" alt="Snow plower clears the way" width=100% />

 Learning to communicate openly, honestly and respectfully about loaded issues removes barriers.
 Spending time offsite is a great catalyst for this because it enables you to detach the conversations from the day to day topics.

+Since we work in teams it’s crucial to understand and get to know each other.
+The value of intense meetings at a different location than where your office is stated, facilitates a different mindset.
+Apart from that it’s fun to be with like minded people, it’s good to get everyone on the same page when talking about the future of your company.

-Earlier this year, New Atoms traveled to London for its first FNAC (Future New Atoms Conference).
+That’s why New Atoms, earlier this year, traveled to London for its first FNAC (Future New Atoms Conference).

 Among a lot of important talks about the future of the company, the future of news, and the future in general, there were also talks about riding bikes into canals, brawls at McDonalds, past romantic relationships, utopia and [hipsters](https://www.buzzfeed.com/danieldalton/made-of-sock?utm_term=.prXqRlmP7G#.vgvERwOQ50).
 Most of the latter subjects unfolded in restaurants over large portions of meat, or in pubs with alcoholic beverages in hand.

 <img src="https://i.imgur.com/lIEtu3A.jpg" alt="New Atoms team at FNAC" width=100% />